Ohio Turnpike Toll.com

 Real dollars, not per-mile theory

-The actual fare from one interchange to another, by class and payment method, computed against the official 2024-2028 schedule.
+The actual fare from one interchange to another, by class and payment method, taken directly from the official 2026 Schedule of Tolls fare matrices.

 Cheaper option flag